Oikos

 Straw yellow in color with light golden reflections.

-On the palate, it shows power and structure, balanced by elegance and complexity, especially after a few years in bottle.
+On the palate, it reveals power and structure balanced by elegance and complexity, especially after some years of bottle aging.

 Pairings